sermons/little/slides/slides.md

 [Luke 19:27 (ESV)](# "ref")

 >>>
-Luke: kingdom of God (is not what you think it is)
 ch18-19: Jesus' final journey to Jerusalem, triumphal entry

 18:8 God certainly hears the cry of the oppressed: but when He comes, will He find faith?